JACoW-org/docs-IPAC/docs/committees.md

 # Organising Committees

-The organizing committees of IPAC, similar to other major events, are the (international) Organizing Committee (**OC**), the Scientific Programme Committee (**SPC**), the Local Organizing Committee (**LOC**), the Scientific Advisory Board (**SAB**), and the Editorial Board (**EB**).
+The organising committees of IPAC, similar to other major events, are the (international) Organising Committee (**OC**), the Scientific Programme Committee (**SPC**), the Local Organising Committee (**LOC**), the Scientific Advisory Board (**SAB**), and the Editorial Board (**EB**).

-With the introduction of a 3-year cycle and the merging of the former APAC, EPAC and PAC into IPAC, first Asia and then North America, decided to adopt a similar approach to the conference organization, described in the EPS-AG Revised Statutes and Rules.
+With the introduction of a 3-year cycle and the merging of the former APAC, EPAC and PAC into IPAC, first Asia and then North America, decided to adopt a similar approach to the conference organisation, described in the EPS-AG Revised Statutes and Rules.
 The main concept is that the SPC is a sub-committee of the OC.
-For both the OC and the SPC, half of the members come from the region organizing the conference, and half from the rest of the world.
+For both the OC and the SPC, half of the members come from the region organising the conference, and half from the rest of the world.

 The coordination of IPAC is described in a Memorandum of Understanding, signed by representatives of the three regions during IPAC’15 in Richmond, VA, USA.
 The MoU is published at the Website of the (restricted access) International Particle Accelerator Conferences Coordination Committee (IPACCC).

-## Organizing Committee (OC)
+## Organising Committee (OC)

 An IPAC OC is composed of 32 members, including the Chair.
 In Europe the Chair of the OC is also the Chair of the EPS-AG Elected Board.
 In Europe the OC is composed of the 16 members of the Elected Board, plus 8 members from each of the other two regions.
 Further members, for instance the Scientific Secretariat, may be co-opted as necessary.

 The OC decides policy, considers and approves, or rejects, proposals submitted by the SPC and the LOC.
-The OC normally meets twice, once at the outset of the organization, and once more during the conference.
+The OC normally meets twice, once at the outset of the organisation, and once more during the conference.

 ## Scientific Programme Committee (SPC)